 He was actually killed by a stingray.

-In this list, we’ll present you with a bunch of scary animals that live in Australia, the country down under.
+In this list, we’ll present you with a bunch of scary animals in Australia, the country down under.

 Related: Check out this list if you want to see some of the creepiest animals living in the ocean.

 Scary Animals in Australia

 Where do you think the Sydney funnel-web spider lives?

 In fact, most of the population of this venomous mygalomorph is found within a 100-kilometer radius of the Australian city.